 Ravensara essential oil can be used in a variety of ways.
 The oil can be added to diffusers and humidifiers to help clear congestion and relieve cold and flu symptoms.
 Ravensara oil can also be added to bath water or used in massage oils and lotions.

-See also Allspice Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Cistus Essential Oil: A Guide to Benefits, Uses and Side Effects

 Historical use of Ravensara as a herbal medicine